Mohammed bin Musallam bin Ham al-Ameri: Federal National Council

-In 2011 Al-Ameri, became a elected member of the Federal National Council.
+In 2011 Al-Ameri, became an elected member of the Federal National Council.

 Giving Pledge

 Al-Ameri joined 215 other signatories from 24 countries committed to donating at least half their wealth to charity.
 The Giving Pledge was launched in 2010 by Microsoft founder Bill Gates and his wife Melinda, and American business magnate Warren Buffett.

 Books

 Al-Ameri published three books, one titled, "United Arab Emirates - Wise Governance" (2012) and the other "The Shura in the UAE," published 2015, which is an analytical representation of the Emirati experience of commitment to Shura, as an approach to governance and also a way of life since ancient times.
-His book “United Arab Emirates: The Road to Excellence was published in 2019.
+His book United Arab Emirates: The Road to Excellence was published in 2019.

 Awards

 He received the Mohammad Bin Rashid Medal for Scientific Excellence 2008 and 2011, Mahatma Gandhi Medallion Humanity Award and the Sheikh Khalifa Bin Ali Al Khalifa Award for Charity.
 He was selected as the best Arab cultural figure for 2019 by the Union of Arab creators and Arab media and the representative of the League of Arab States.